-I am a sixth year PhD student in the Department of Astronomy at Yale University, working with Prof. Frank C. van den Bosch in the Department of Astronomy at Yale University.
+I did my PhD in Astrophysics under the supervision of Prof. Frank C. van den Bosch in the Department of Astronomy at Yale University.
 My primary research areas include galactic dynamics, dark matter and the kinetic theory of collisionless and weakly collisional systems.
 I develop perturbative and non-perturbative theories for the response of self-gravitating, collisionless systems like galaxies and cold dark matter halos to external perturbations, e.g., gravitational encounters.
-I also study the role of secular processes like dynamical friction and relaxation/equilibration processes like phase mixing, Landau damping, resonant relaxation, violent relaxation, chaotic mixing, etc. in galactic evolution.
-The ultimate goal of my work is to constrain dark matter models (is dark matter cold, warm, self-interacting or fuzzy?) using dynamics in galactic and sub-galactic scales.
+I also study the role of secular processes like dynamical friction and relaxation/equilibration processes like phase mixing, Landau damping, resonant relaxation, violent relaxation, chaotic mixing, etc. in galaxy evolution.
+One of the major goals of my work is to constrain dark matter models (is dark matter cold, warm, self-interacting or fuzzy?) using dynamics in galactic and sub-galactic scales.

 I hail from the city of Kolkata (The City of Joy), India.
 I did my Bachelors of Science in Physics from the Indian Institute of Technology Kanpur (IITK).